 Definition of Monologue

-Monologue comes from Greek word monos means alone and logos means speech.
-It is a literary device, which is the speech or verbal presentation that a single character presents in order to express his/her collection of thoughts and ideas aloud.
-Often this character addresses directly to audience or another character.
-Monologues are found in the dramatic medium like films, plays and also in non-dramatic medium such poetry.
+Monologue comes from the Greek words monos, which means “alone,” and logos, which means “speech.”
+It is a literary device that is the speech or verbal presentation given by a single character in order to express his or her collection of thoughts and ideas aloud.
+Often such a character speaks directly to audience, or to another character.
+Monologues are found in dramatic medium like films and plays, and also in non-dramatic medium like poetry.

 Types of Monologue

-In interior monologue, a character externalizes his thoughts, so that audience could witness the experiences, which might otherwise be remained internal.
-Often found in plays, movies and novels, this technique is also called as stream of consciousness.
-It has further two categories, direct and indirect.
-In direct interior monologue, an author does not show his presence and directly reveals his character, while in an indirect interior monologue, an author appears as a commentator, guide, presenter and selector.
+In interior monologue, a character externalizes his thoughts, so that the audience can experience his internal thoughts.
+Often found in plays, movies, and novels, this technique is also called a “stream of consciousness.”
+Internal monologue can bebroken further into two categories: direct and indirect.
+In a direct interior monologue, an author does not show his presence, and directly reveals his character.
+In an indirect interior monologue, an author appears as a commentator, guide, presenter, and selector.

-Monologue and soliloquy are similar as both are speeches presented by a single person.
-But a major difference between them is that, in monologue, a speaker reveals his thoughts to the audience or any other character, whereas in a soliloquy, the speaker expresses his thoughts to himself/herself, and it does not involve any other characters.
+Monologue and soliloquy are similar, as both are speeches presented by a single person.
+But a major difference between them is that, in monologue, the speaker reveals his thoughts to the audience, or to any other character; whereas in a soliloquy, the speaker expresses his thoughts to himself, and it does not involve any other characters.